qufo/JWT/README.md

 to your bootstrap/app.php.

 # How to use
-0.Build a Token first. at any place of your code, like
+1. Build a Token first. at any place of your code, like
 ```
     $jwt_token = \Qufo\JWT\JWT::encode($payload);
 ```
 and bring it up to your client, so the client can take and remember it .

-1. Build a Middleware at app/Http/Middleware names JWTAuth.php
+2. Build a Middleware at app/Http/Middleware names JWTAuth.php
 ```
 <?php
 /**